-The LTO-2 Half-Height Tape Drive, as shown in figure 1 below, has a 51/4 inch half-height form factor with automatic electromechanical cartridge soft load.
-It is available as an internal and a desktop drive.
+The LTO-3 Tape Drive has a 51⁄4-inch, full-height form factor, with automatic electromechanical cartridge soft load.
+The drive is available as an internal and a desktop drive.

-- The internal LTO--2 half-height drive is designed to fit in a 51/4-inch half-height drive bay. - The desktop LTO--2 half-height drive is a stand-alone unit with a built-in power supply.
+- Internal LTO-3 Tape Drive fits in a 51⁄2-inch full-height drive bay. - Desktop LTO-3 Tape Drive is a stand-alone unit with a built-in power supply.